Diffusion with preferential relocation in a confining potential: Solution via the method of separation of variables

 where $\lambda\ge 0$ plays the role of an eigenvalue yet to be determined.
 The restriction $\lambda\ge 0$ will automatically emerge from a mapping to a Schr\"odinger problem as follows.
 One can reduce this eigenvalue equation to a familiar Schr\"odinger form by making the substitution~\cite{Risken}

 It is then easy to verify that $\psi_\lambda(x)$ satisfies the standard Schr\"odinger equation (with $m=\hbar=1$)

 where the quantum potential $V_Q(x)$ is given by~\cite{Risken}

 Thus to compute the space-dependent part $g_\lambda(x)$ one needs to solve the Schr\"odinger equation (\ref{space.3}), find the spectrum $\lambda_n\ge 0$, i.e., the eigenvalues $E_n= \lambda_n/(2D)\ge 0$ and the associated eigenfunctions $\psi_{\lambda_n}(x)$.
 Note that the Schr\"odinger problem does not allow negative eigenvalues $E_n$'s.
-Moreover, the quantum potential $V_Q(x)$ is Eq. (\ref{quantum_pot.1}) is such that its ground state occurs with eigenvalue $E_0=\lambda_0/(2D)=0$ and the corresponding eigenfunction, up to an overall constant, is simply~\cite{Risken}
+Moreover, the quantum potential $V_Q(x)$ in Eq. (\ref{quantum_pot.1}) is such that its ground state occurs with eigenvalue $E_0=\lambda_0/(2D)=0$ and the corresponding normalized eigenfunction is simply~\cite{Risken}

 as can be seen by setting $\lambda =0$ in Eq. (\ref{space.1}).
 Note also that, in general, the spectrum of the Schr\"odinger equation with $V_Q(x)$ may consist of both bound and scattering states, even though the classical potential $U(x)$ may be fully confining~\cite{Risken}.
 Finally, we note that this space-dependent part is completely independent of resetting since $r$ and $\phi(\tau)$ does not appear in the space-dependent solution $g_\lambda(x)$.
 The resetting only affects the time-dependent part $f_\lambda(t)$ which we consider next.